 Strategy vs. System: What’s the Difference?

-As we’ve already touched on, there are prominent areas of crossover between betting systems and betting strategies.
-In fact, these terms are generally used interchangeably, but this ignores the subtle differences that separate these two entities.
+As we’ve already touched on, there are prominent areas of crossover between the best sports betting systems and sports betting methods.
+These terms are generally used interchangeably, but this ignores the subtle differences that separate these two entities.

 In simple terms, a sports betting system describes a finite number of rules and methodologies that help you to research and place bets.
 A betting system will also influence how you set and scale your unit bet over time and in response to losing or winning wagers.